Manufacturers and Retailers – Do you have a chemical management programme that can verify products are 100% vegan?

 For a product to adhere to ‘vegan’ principles, there is some agreement that it must not contain any materials which have been derived from, or tested on, animals.
 In practice, there are multiple materials that contain, or may contain, animal derivatives, and for there to be an assurance that a product is truly ‘vegan’, strict control of the supply chain is required.
 Taking the example of vegan footwear, adhesives such as glue are a frequently encountered obstacle as retailers are not always able to guarantee that they contain zero animal by-products.
 With the growth in veganism looking set to continue, assuring customers that a product is ‘vegan’ offers an additional risk to having little visibility over product supply-chains.

-Ve-MAP is a new innovative programme within the Chem-MAP® family that tests chemicals used in the manufacture of materials to establish whether any animal products or by-products have been used.
-Ve-MAP helps brands and retailers correctly specify materials using a phased approach, covering the manufacture of materials, chemical management, risk assessment, and DNA testing to achieve vegan verification.
+Vegan Certification is a new innovative programme within the Chem-MAP® family that tests chemicals used in the manufacture of materials to establish whether any animal products or by-products have been used.
+Chem-MAP helps brands and retailers correctly specify materials using a phased approach, covering the manufacture of materials, chemical management, risk assessment, and DNA testing to achieve vegan verification.

-Ve-MAP helps brands and retailers to test, verify and certify chemicals.
-Ve-MAP also provides the opportunity to build vegan chemical management systems which will influence manufacturers and suppliers further upstream in the supply chain.
-Contact one of our chemical experts today to talk about testing, verification, and certification of vegan chemicals: +44 (0)1604 679999 email@example.com
+Chem-MAP helps brands and retailers to test, verify and certify chemicals.
+Chem-MAP also provides the opportunity to build vegan chemical management systems which will influence manufacturers and suppliers further upstream in the supply chain.
+Contact one of our chemical experts today to talk about testing, verification, and certification of vegan chemicals: +44 (0)1604 679999 firstname.lastname@example.org

 This figure excludes data from several countries including China, Russia and Vietnam.